This resource for our EDU partners provides an overview of Handshake's Premium offering for employers.

 EDU Partners FAQs on Handshake’s Premium Employer offering

-Can I share Premium Employer information with school’s employer partners?
+Can I share Premium Employer information with the institution's employer partners?

 Yes!
 We encourage our institution partners to share employer information with our recruiting contacts.
 We encourage you to share our dedicated Premium site where employers can request a demo from our Sales Team at any time.